 It may surprise you to know that there is no such thing in California as common law marriage, or to be more accurate, a common law marriage can never be created in California.
 It’s widely believed that if a couple lives together for many years and holds themselves out to the world as a married couple, then the couple will be considered to be legally married.
-While this can be possible according to the laws of a few states, California abolished common law marriages over a hundred years ago.
+While this can be possible according to the laws of a few states, this is NOT possible in California as California abolished common law marriages over a hundred years ago.
 California will, however, recognize common law marriages that were created in states which do recognize them.

 A second category involves the rights of unwed couples who aren’t putative spouses (because they never tried to get married), but had an agreement to treat assets like community property or promised lifetime support, despite the fact that both partners knew they were not married.
 Here, no one is entitled to support or property rights under California family law, but there can be rights created under the oral or written contract.
 One person may have promised to provide support for the other that’s similar to spousal support (alimony), and this has come to be known as “palimony.”
 These palimony actions started in the early 1970s after actor Lee Marvin (think The Dirty Dozen and Cat Ballou) broke up with his girlfriend Michelle Triola who he had lived with for several years.
 After the break up, Triola took Marvin to court claiming that he had orally promised to financially support her for the rest of her life in exchange for her giving up her own acting career to take care of him.
 Marvin denied he ever made that promise, and in the end, Triola lost her case, but in the process, the California Supreme Court had established the rights of unmarried cohabitants.
-The problem for Triola, and many since, is that it can be very hard to prove the terms of an oral agreement.
+The problem for Triola, and many since, is that it can be very hard and very expensive to prove the terms of an oral agreement.
+This type of action is pursued in Civil court rather than Family court, as this request would fall under breach of contract.
 For this reason, it’s important to put promises into writing and couples who live together without getting married or entering into a domestic partnership should be forewarned.
 Many of these troublesome issues can be resolved with a written “cohabitation agreement” to help protect your interests if the relationship dissolves.
 As the two of you contribute toward your financial future together, a cohabitation agreement can set out fair arrangements regarding property ownership and division, and any support, similar to how a prenuptial agreement works.
 If you lived together before getting married, then both a civil palimony lawsuit and family court divorce (dissolution) action may be necessary, but note that palimony suits must be brought within a certain time period after the agreement is broken to prevent your claim from being barred.
 Palimony suits are very hard to prove as most agreements are not in writing and oral contracts are next to impossible to enforce.
-To best protect yourself in the future, you and your partner should enter into a cohabitation agreement as this will give you the ability to enforce agreements.
+To best protect yourself in the future, you and your partner should enter into a cohabitation agreement as this will give you the ability to enforce your agreements.

 Don’t find yourself in a situation where you have no right to any income or assets while living in a non-marital or cohabitation relationship.
-Our skilled family law attorneys can prepare an effective and comprehensive cohabitation agreement, to prevent problems in the event of a breakup.
+While we cannot assist you with your palimony pursuit, our skilled family law attorneys can prepare an effective and comprehensive cohabitation agreement, to prevent problems in the event of a breakup.
 To reach Minella Law Group, call (619) 289-7948.